goossaert/kingdb/doc/kingdb.md

 ###Iterators

-Iterating over all the entries of a database can be done with the `Iterator` class.
+Iterating over all the entries of a `Database` or a `Snapshot` can be done with the `Iterator` class.

     kdb::Iterator it = db.NewIterator();
     for(it.Begin(); it.IsValid(), it.Next()) {